Scranton in Lackawanna County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected 1958 by Favida Caravan, Order of Alhambra.
 (Marker Number 118.)

 Location.
 41° 24.026′ N, 75° 39.493′ W. Marker is in Scranton, Pennsylvania, in Lackawanna County.
-Marker is on Hemlock Street west of Webster Avenue, on the left when traveling west.
+It is on Hemlock Street west of Webster Avenue, on the left when traveling west.
 Marker is at the former Convent of the Nativity of Our Lord Church, now the consolidated St. John Neumann Parish.
 Touch for map.
 Marker is at or near this postal address: 633 Orchard Street, Scranton PA 18505, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Lieutenant Colonel Frank J. Duffy Park (approx. 0.3 miles away); Colonel Frank J. Duffy Memorial Park (approx. 0.3 miles away); The Harrison Avenue Bridge (approx. 0.3 miles away); City of Scranton (approx. 0.3 miles away); The Lackawanna Valley (approx. 0.3 miles away); Settlement (approx. 0.3 miles away); Rolling and Puddling (approx. 0.3 miles away); Casting Iron (approx. 0.3 miles away).
+At least 8 other markers are within walking distance of this marker: Lieutenant Colonel Frank J. Duffy Park (approx. 0.3 miles away); Colonel Frank J. Duffy Memorial Park (approx. 0.3 miles away); The Harrison Avenue Bridge (approx. 0.3 miles away); City of Scranton (approx. 0.3 miles away); The Lackawanna Valley (approx. 0.3 miles away); Settlement (approx. 0.3 miles away); Rolling and Puddling (approx. 0.3 miles away); Casting Iron (approx. 0.3 miles away).
 Touch for a list and map of all markers in Scranton.